 Building a Website in Six Steps

 In my last post, we discussed setting dates for a variety of things that should be done before you launch your business or your blog.
-One of those tasks being, designing + building your website.
-Whether you’re a blogger or an entrepreneur (other than making money) creating your website is usually one of the most exciting parts of your launch.
+One of those tasks being to design + build your website.
+Whether you’re a blogger or an entrepreneur creating your website is usually one of the most exciting parts of your launch (other than making money).
 It shows that you’re ready to take your business to the next level and show the world who you are.
-Now, let’s discuss a few basic steps to get you going on your first website!
+So I thought we should discuss a few basic steps to get you going on your first website!

 Before jumping in, I encourage you to have your mood board completed so you can refer to it when picking themes, colors, and images for your site.